tern-tools/tern/README.md

 # Welcome to the Tern Project

-Tern is a software package inspection tool that can create a Software Bill of Materials (SBoM) for containers.
+Tern is a software package inspection tool that can create a Software Bill of Materials (SBOM) for containers.
 It's written in Python3 with a smattering of shell scripts.

 # Table of Contents
 - [Introduction](#what-is-tern)